White River, East Fork (Lower Watershed) TMDL

 Parameters To Be Addressed

 IDEM will complete a comprehensive sampling program in the watershed that will be based on the current impairments.
-Approximately 18 sites will be assessed for general chemistry, nutrients, habitat, and fish and macroinvertebrate communities.
+A total of 17 sites will be assessed for general chemistry, nutrients, habitat, and fish and macroinvertebrate communities.
 For a comprehensive list of all parameters, please reference the approved work plan.

 A public kickoff meeting was held to introduce the project and solicit input on October 23, 2017 at 4:00PM (EST) at the St. Paul’s Lutheran Church, 556 W Haysville Rd, Jasper, IN 47546.